codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-environments.md

 ## Working with applications in GitOps Environments
 In the Environments dashboard, you get both visibility into applications running in different Environments, detailed information on each application, and the ability to sync, refresh, and perform other actions for the application.

+### Filter applications in Environments by health status
+Quickly filter applications within an environment by health status.
+For health status descriptions, see [Health status for application resources]({{site.baseurl}}/docs/deployments/gitops/applications-dashboard/#health-status-for-application-resources).

+1. In the Codefresh UI, from the Ops in the sidebar, select [**Environments**](https://g.codefresh.io/2.0/environments?view=compact){:target="\_blank"}.
+1. From any Environment, click the Health status or statuses by which to filter.
+  The Environment displays those applications that match the selected status.

+  {% include
+	image.html
+	lightbox="true"
+	file="/images/gitops-environments/app-health-status-filter.png"
+	url="/images/gitops-environments/app-health-status-filter.png"
+	alt="Filter applications in Environment by Health Status" caption="Filter applications in Environment by Health Status" max-width="60%"
+%}

 ### Trace applications across Environments
 Trace the same application as it moves across different Environments in its development, testing, and deployment cycle.
 See the version of the application running in each Environment, the most recent commit indicating the change, and the user who made the commit.